 You can also buy blanks from Etsy and scribe your own.

-Here, however, are mind – Maple wood because it reminds me of my birth town.
+Here, however, are mine – Maple wood because it reminds me of my birth town.

 I’ve also put them in “order” per Diana Paxon’s Taking Up the Runes – which I highly recommend as it contains meanings from several sources, magic work, and a ton of academia.